TheLaulee/Change-display-resolution/README.md

 # Change-display-resolution
-Auto change display resolution for adjust game example usually 1280x960 is used in Counter-Strike 2
+Auto change display resolution for adjust game

+Example usually 1280x960 is used in Counter-Strike 2